Microwave English Muffin

 Table of Contents

 - Butter.
-I prefer using unsalted butter, so I have more control over how much salt gets added.
+I prefer unsalted butter so I can control how much salt is added.
+If you only have salted, omit the added salt.

 How to make microwaved English muffins